Cleome gynandra: Socioeconomic potential

-Ecology
+Ecology and distribution

-It is an annual wildflower native to Africa but has naturalized across tropic and sub-tropical regions across Asia.
+It is an annual wildflower native to Africa but has naturalized across tropic and sub-tropical regions across Africa, Asia and America.
+In those regions it grows at altitudes from 0 to 2400 m above sea level.
 It grows well in disturbed, well-drained soils, but is also drought-tolerant.
-It does not tolerate cold temperatures well, and is frost-tender.
+It does not tolerate cold temperatures well, and is frost-tender. optimal growth conditions include temperatures between 18 °C and 25 °C, with high light intensity.

 Cleome gynandra is considered an invasive weed in many places in the U.S. and elsewhere in the Pacific.